Hell, Michigan: Arts and culture

 In the early 1930s, Pinckney, Michigan, postmaster W. C. Miller began to receive requests from stamp and postmark collectors for cancellations: Hell had no post office, instead being served by the one for Pinckney, three miles away.
 On July 15, 1961, a postal substation was established at Hell, operating from May 1 through September 30.
 It remains at the back of the general store, although the United States Postal Service does not recognize Hell as a town; it instead uses the name of nearby Pinckney as the mailing address.

 In 1963, the Hell Chamber of Commerce sponsored a two-day "fun festival" which began with Satan's arrival by helicopter at "Satan's Hills", a local housing development.

 The town occasionally experiences sub-zero temperatures (including in Jan 2014, Jan 2018, and Jan 2019), leading to comparisons with the phrase when hell freezes over.

+Education

+The Pinckney Community Schools serve Hell.
+The schools are Pathfinder Middle School, Farley Hill Elementary and Navigator Elementary.